Short-Wave Radio: My Ideal H F Receiver

 An HF Broadcast Receiver

 My first logical receiver is for finding, listening to and noting information gleaned from short wave broadcasts from all parts of the world.
 For this I first need to build and maintain a file for each broadcaster.
 This file contains the name and other details of the broadcaster, including all the frequencies on which I can hear his broadcasts in English.
-Sadly and embarrassingly, English is the only language I know.
+Sadly and embarrassingly, English is the only language I know. [ed.
+I later learned Portuguese when I went to live in Brazil in 2004.]

 The first panel of my HF broadcast logical receiver software controls the acquisition and updating of broadcaster information.
 It first downloads all my scan files from the physical receiver.
 It then combs through the scan files compiling a list of frequencies on which each broadcaster was found.
 It places the frequency list for each broadcaster in a separate broadcaster file.
 I do not want a ready-made database of broadcasters and their frequencies, many of which I could never hope to receive acceptably.
 If a file is already established for a given broadcaster, the software simply uses any new data in the downloaded scan files to update that broadcaster file.